 All forest types from tropical to boreal, offer a huge diversity of habitats for plants, animals and micro-organisms.
 However, these biologically rich systems are increasingly threatened, largely as a result of human activity.
-We encourage schools to investigate their local and national forests, discover why they are so important biologically and investigate ways of helping to protect them.
-We also encourage schools to learn about the ecological web, knowledge and understanding of ecological interplay between single species, within different ecosystems and within bigger areas with many specific structures leading to a better understanding of nature’s processes.
+We encourage participants to investigate their local and national forests, discover why they are so important biologically and investigate ways of helping to protect them.
+We also encourage participants to learn about the ecological web, knowledge and understanding of ecological interplay between single species, within different ecosystems and within bigger areas with many specific structures leading to a better understanding of nature’s processes.

 Children’s attention was drawn to the importance of trees in the environment in a very positive way